beld0004/portfolio/README.md

 Challenges you faced during development and how you overcame those change.

 - [Learning and using other technologies such as google fonts.
 I did not know a lot of the technologies and I had to throughly search Google and Youtube.
-As well as review previous school term to incorporate fonts and such.]
+As well as review previous school term to incorporate fonts and such.
+I also planned to put a video on the banner (an mp4 file) however I could not stage, commit pull and push my portfolio as it exceeded over 100MB.
+Therefore I had to delete the repository, make a new one, transfer the files I did to a new folder, then created another repo, forked it and then transferred my files unto the new repo.
+This solution allowed me to finally stage, commit, pull and push my project.]

 What have you learned by creating your web portfolio?